MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

 tags: [Agile Manifesto, Agile Values, Agile Principles]
 ---

+How do you respond when your team members approach you with an issue?
+Do you solve the problem for them?
+Do you hint at the solution with guided questions?  guide them  your

 http://roneringa.com/leading-scrum-teams-to-maturity/

 To get the best out of your business, you need to get the best out of your people.